Fight Club

 I don’t think I’m becoming.
 I’m slowly coming to realize that I’ve been sleeping at the wheel, lucky enough to have an autopilot.

-One Response to “Fight Club”
+One thought on “Fight Club”

-1. riskybiz En dit que:
+1. riskybiz says:

 Read the book, it’s good as well!